christophsax/seasonal/README.md

 ### Getting started

 `seas` ist the core function of the seasonal package.
 By default, `seas` calls the automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that works very well in most circumstances.
 It returns an object of class `seas` that contains all necessary information on the adjustment process, as well as the series.
-The `predict` method for `seas` objects returns the adjusted series, the `plot` method shows a plot with the unadjusted and the adjusted series.
+The `final` method for `seas` objects returns the adjusted series, the `plot` method shows a plot with the unadjusted and the adjusted series.

      x <- seas(AirPassengers)
-     predict(x)
+     final(x)
      plot(x)

 The first argument must be a time series of class `ts`.
 By default, `seas` calls the SEATS adjustment procedure.
 If you prefer the X11 adjustment filter, use the following option (see the next section for details on the syntax):